CesiumGS/3d-tiles/README.md

 The geometric error is determined when creating the tileset and based on a metric like point density, tile sizes in meters, or another factor specific to that tileset.
 In general, a higher geometric error means a tile will be refined more aggressively, and children tiles will be loaded and rendered sooner.

-> Implementation note: Typically, a property of the root tile, such as size, is used to determine a geometric error.
+> Implementation Note: Typically, a property of the root tile, such as size, is used to determine a geometric error.
 Then each successive level of children uses a lower geometric error, with leaf tiles generally having a geometric error of 0.

 ## Tile formats